 History courses in the minor are also included in the Honors Program.

-Students who complete a Minor in History will:
+When you complete a Minor in History you will:

 - Have a critical grasp of the world around them and profit from a historical depth in analyzing current events.

-- Find themselves prepared for field-related careers in Lebanon and abroad.
+- Find yourselves prepared for field-related careers in Lebanon and abroad.

-- Foster a tolerant attitude in relation to opinions and values that are not necessarily the same as their own.
+- Foster a tolerant attitude in relation to opinions and values that are not necessarily the same as your own.